-Did you know that taking up hobbies during addiction recovery can drastically improve your progress?
+Did you know that enjoying hobbies in recovery from addiction can drastically improve your progress?
 A hobby is defined as any activity that people do for fun.
 You can make money from a hobby and turn it into your job, but it is something that should bring you joy.
-Hobbies can be physical activities, such as playing sports or running, or they can be mental activities like reading a book, knitting, or puzzles.
+Hobbies can be physical activities, such as playing sports or running, or they can be mental activities, like reading a book, knitting, or puzzles.

-Whether it be an old hobby you liked before you started using or a new one you are learning now, these activities are crucial to keeping you busy, fulfilled, and on the path to sobriety.
+Whether it’s an old hobby you liked before you started using it or a new skill or hobby you are learning now, these activities are crucial to keeping you busy, fulfilled, and on the path to sobriety.

-Committing to recovery from addiction means that you are committing to making a lifestyle change.
+Committing to recovery from addiction means that you are committing to making a lifestyle change toward a sober lifestyle.
 This can be daunting for some, as knowing what that change will look like and what a new lifestyle means are challenging thoughts.
 Much of the stress stems from the fact that recovery is a huge responsibility where you must actively work to replace your old bad habits with healthy new ones.

-For this reason, it is often recommended to take up a hobby.
+For this reason, it is often recommended that you take up a hobby to manage stress.
 This hobby can be one you used to partake in or a new one entirely.
-Having a hobby — or multiple hobbies — fills up the gaps in your day, ultimately helping with anxiety about recovery by taking part in something you love.
+Having a hobby—or multiple hobbies in recovery—fills up the gaps in your day, ultimately helping with anxiety about recovery by taking part in something you love.

 Avoiding Boredom